Skip to content

 1. Open the VMware vSphere web console.

-3. Click Add New Device → Hard Disk.
+3. Click Add New Device → New Hard disk.

-2. for backup volume, it is recommended to select a different datastore ideally on a different physical storage
+2. For the backup volume, it is recommended to select a different datastore, ideally on different physical storage.

 6. Click OK.
 VMware virtual hardware